AdobeDocs/audience-manager.fr-FR/help/using/features/traits/trait-qualification-reference.md

 The **[!UICONTROL Total Trait Population]** represents the number of your visitors that have this trait on their profile.

 Considérez les nombres de cette manière.
 In the image above, from the [Trait Details](../../features/traits/trait-details-page.md) view, 181 represents the number of active devices, that visited your properties yesterday.
-The [!UICONTROL Total Trait Population] of 1,595 represents the amount of users currently qualified for this trait. [!UICONTROL Total Trait Population] Cette illustration indique le nombre total d&#39;utilisateurs qui peuvent être utilisés pour la segmentation/le ciblage.
+The [!UICONTROL Total Trait Population] of 1,595 represents the amount of users currently qualified for this trait. [!UICONTROL Total Trait Population] Cette illustration indique le nombre total d'utilisateurs qui peuvent être utilisés pour la segmentation/le ciblage.
 En règle générale, les utilisateurs resteront dans une caractéristique pendant 120 jours.

 Because we run two different computational jobs to calculate the two populations, the [!UICONTROL Total Trait Population] always lags behind the [!UICONTROL Unique Trait Realizations] by 24 hours.
 In the graph above, you can see 175 [!UICONTROL Unique Trait Realizations] and a [!UICONTROL Total Trait Population] of 6 for February 11.
 The 175 profiles are added to the [!UICONTROL Total Trait Population] on the following day.

-To further drive the point home, if you experienced a spike of 10,000 visitors right now, they would show up in tomorrow&#39;s [!UICONTROL Unique Trait Realizations], but would only show up 24 hours later in the [!UICONTROL Total Trait Population].
+To further drive the point home, if you experienced a spike of 10,000 visitors right now, they would show up in tomorrow's [!UICONTROL Unique Trait Realizations], but would only show up 24 hours later in the [!UICONTROL Total Trait Population].

 ## Trait Qualification Limit {#trait-qualification-limit}